 This subject focuses on behavioural decision theory in the context of judgements made by users of accounting information, managers and auditors.
-Topics include: introduction to the fields of behavioural decision theory and decision analysis; limitations of human ability to process information; descriptive models of individual choice behaviour; other factors affecting judgement and choice; structuring of a problem; assessing consequences - measurement and weighting of dimensions; assessing uncertainties - probability assessment, confidence, group decision making; evaluation of alternatives - choice of criterion; decision making; evaluation of alternatives - choice of criterion; decision analysis involving multiple objectives and choice under uncertainty; ambiguity and choice; relationship between individual choice and organisational choice.
+Topics include: introduction to the fields of behavioural decision theory and decision descriptive models of individual choice behaviour; other factors affecting judgement and choice; structuring of a problem; assessing consequences - measurement and weighting of dimensions; assessing uncertainties - probability assessment, confidence, group decision making; evaluation of alternatives - choice of criterion; decision making; evaluation of alternatives - choice of criterion; decision analysis involving multiple objectives and choice under uncertainty; ambiguity and choice; relationship between individual choice and organisational choice.